darren-behan/template-engine/README.md

 ## Description

-📚 A `Node CLI application` that takes in information about employees and generates a HTML webpage that displays summaries for each person
+📚 A `Node CLI application` that takes in information about employees and generates an HTML webpage that displays summaries for each employee

 ## Table of Contents 🗂